samuelbritt/CS6290-prj2/README.md

   - `-c <value>`, `--cdb=<value>`

-      Set the number of common data busses for the simulation.
+      Set the number of common data buses for the simulation.
       Defaults to 1.